 At Modus Create, we continue to see many companies’ mission-critical applications that are monolithic and hosted on-premises.
-Monolithic applications, also called “monoliths,” are characterized by a single code base with a combined front-end and back-end where the business logic is tightly coupled.
-These legacy applications are often hosted on traditional, on-premises infrastructure, which is provisioned for peak user demand, resulting in expensive infrastructure idling for large amounts of time.
+Monolithic applications, also called “monoliths,” are characterized by a single code base with a combined frontend and backend where the business logic is tightly coupled.
+One problem with these legacy applications is they are often hosted on traditional, on-premises infrastructure, which is provisioned for peak user demand, resulting in expensive infrastructure idling for large amounts of time.

-Application modernization is an initiative for assessing legacy applications and updating their infrastructure, architecture, and features to leverage recent technical innovations.
-Modernization extends the life of mission-critical applications, particularly those where retirement or replacement is not a viable option.
+One benefit of application modernization is that it extends the life of mission-critical applications, particularly those where retirement or replacement is not a viable option.
 An additional benefit of application modernization is the improvement of ancillary technologies and processes such as cloud computing, DevOps, and release management.

 Scaling legacy applications to meet customer demand is challenging and expensive.
 Monoliths require scaling the application as a whole.
 A performance bottleneck in a single area necessitates complex refactoring or the acquisition of additional infrastructure to bolster the entire system.

 The tightly-coupled nature of legacy applications makes them expensive to operate.
 There are fewer deployable artifacts, and they are hosted on shared infrastructure.
 The infrastructure is procured and provisioned for peak application load; however, it is underutilized most of the time.
 The cost to operate the application is constant rather than fluctuating with user demand.

 On the other hand, modern applications are highly cohesive, consisting of many components, each with a single responsibility.
 These domain-specific components are less complex, and they promote reuse throughout your organization.

 Benefits of application modernization

 By modernizing your applications, you are able to achieve three major improvements with the functioning of your system: